-The 2017 padel France championships are evolving compared to last year.
-There will be more 3 phases, but 4 phases: The departmental phase, regional, interregional and finally the final phase of the championships of France padel.
+The French championships of padel 2017 are evolving compared to last year.
+There will therefore no longer be 3 phases, but 4 phases: The departmental, regional, interregional phase and finally the final phase of the French championships of padel.

 Description of the phases